IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 * The incoherence objection fails at **every** premise:
   * **Premise 1** fails given imputation of sin
+    * *"If Christ was sinless, God could not have condemned Christ"*
   * **Premise 2** fails either by rejecting expressivism or by rightly understanding it
+    * *"If God could not have condemned Christ, God could not have punished Christ"*
   * **Premise 3** fails on the modest version of Penal Substitution
+    * *"If God could not have punished Christ, Penal Substitution is false"*
 * Craig: "This argument is really quite weak — it can be put to rest"
 * But the harder objection is still ahead: **is Penal Substitution just?**